fraterenz/ecdna-evo/ecdna-sim/README.md

-Evolutionary models of extrachromosomal DNA (ecDNA).
+Gillespie simulator of a two-population birth-death process.